-- Works completed or started prior to approval by the Township are not eligible.
-Costs in excess of the Agreement are the responsibility of the Owner/Applicant. - i) Applications will be accepted and reviewed as they are submitted, subject to availability of funds and approval by Council. - j) Total value of all grants and loans under the program cannot exceed the value of the work done. - k) Stacking of grants is allowed (funding provided through the CIP may be used in partnership with other private, Provincial or Federal funding.) - I) Applicants may apply for both the grant and loan programs.
-Interior improvements are only eligible under the loan program. - m) Property owners who are in arrears of taxes, water and sewer or any other municipal accounts receivable are not eligible to receive a grant or loan. - n) To be eligible, all outstanding work orders must be satisfied and the applicant may not have any outstanding building permit or bylaw infractions. - Despite the permit fees contained in the Building Bylaw, the permit fees for signs approved under a CIP grant shall be waived. - p) If the applicant is in default of any of the general or program specific requirements, or any other requirements of the Township, the Township may delay, reduce or cancel the approved grant/loan and require repayment of the approved grant/loan; - q) The Township may discontinue any of the programs contained in this CIP at any time, but applicants with approved grants/loans will still receive said grant/loan, subject to meeting the general and program specific requirements. - r) Eligible applicants can apply for one, more or all of the incentive programs contained in this CIP, but no two programs may be used to pay for the same eligible cost.
-Also, the total of all grants and loans provided in respect of the subject property for which an applicant is making application under the programs contained in the CIP shall not exceed the eligible cost of the improvements to that property; - s) Photographs of the properties/buildings that receive a grant/loan may be used by the Township to enable the monitoring and marketing of the CIP.
+- h) The provision of grants and/or loans is subject to funding availability and yearly budget allocation from Township Council.
+However, the Township of North Dundas is committed to offering financial incentives for this term of Council, and the Township's level of commitment will be revisited at the beginning of each new term of Council. - i) Works completed or started prior to approval by the Township are not eligible.
+Costs in excess of the Agreement are the responsibility of the Owner/Applicant. - j) Equipment, tools, supplies, non-permanent signage and tables are ineligible. - Applications will be accepted and reviewed as they are submitted, subject to availability of funds and approval by Council. - I) Total value of all grants and loans under the program cannot exceed the value of the work done. - m) Stacking of grants is allowed (funding provided through the CIP may be used in partnership with other private, Regional, Provincial or Federal funding). - n) Applicants may apply for both the grant and loan programs.
+Interior improvements are only eligible under the loan program. - o) Building/property Owners who are in arrears of taxes, water and sewer, or any other municipal accounts receivable are not eligible to receive a grant or loan, including tenants of such buildings/properties. - p) To be eligible, all outstanding work orders must be satisfied, and the Applicant may not have any outstanding building permit or Bylaw infractions with the Township of North Dundas or with the United Counties of Stormont, Dundas and Glengarry. - g) Permit fees contained in the Building Bylaw for signs are to be included within the approved CIP grant. - r) If the Applicant is in default of any of the general or program specific requirements, or any other requirements of the Township, the Township may delay, reduce or cancel the approved grant/loan and require repayment of the approved grant/loan. - s) The Township may discontinue any of the programs contained in this CIP at any time, but Applicants with approved grants/loans will still receive said grant/loan, subject to meeting the general and program specific requirements.

-- t) Development must conform to approved Official Plan, Zoning By-law and all other municipal by-laws, County By-laws, legislation and supporting regulations/approvals by other levels of government. - u) Eligible façade improvements will include repair/restoration/ replacement/installation of exterior features including but not limited to the criteria as determined by the Township as set out in Section 5.4.
+- t) Eligible Applicants can apply for one, for multiple, or for all of the incentive programs contained in this CIP, but no two programs may be used to pay for the same eligible cost.
+Also, the total of all grants and loans provided in respect of the subject property for which an applicant is making application under the programs contained in the CIP shall not exceed the eligible cost of the improvements to that property. - u) Photographs of the properties/buildings that receive a grant/loan may be used by the Township to enable the monitoring and marketing of the CIP. - v) Development must conform with the approved Official Plan, Zoning Bylaw and all other Municipal Bylaws, County Bylaws, legislation and supporting regulations/approvals by other levels of government. - p) Improvements must be in accordance with the applicable Township, County, Provincial and Federal policies, Bylaws, provisions, standards and guidelines. - w) Eligible facade, signage/awning and property improvements include, but are not limited to the guidelines as set out in Section 5.3. - x) To be eligible for funding, proposed projects must demonstrate a noticeable level of improvement over the existing conditions and not simply represent a life-cycle improvement.

-5.6 Application and Approval Process
+7.1 Application and Approval Process